A survey showing one in four motorcycle riders take risks and exceed the speed limit gives a skewed and inaccurate view of motorcyclists.

 In fact, motorcyclists are the most aware and safety conscious road users, according to other surveys.

-Yet, with motorcycle road fatalities in Queensland heading toward record numbers, we can expect mainstream media to only concentrate on the sensationalist statistics that 25% of riders exceed the speed limit and take risks.
+Yet, with motorcycle road fatalities still too high, we expect mainstream media to continue concentrating on the sensationalist statistics that 25% of riders exceed the speed limit and take risks.

 Actually, we’re surprised it’s only 25% who say they take risks.
 We all know riding a motorcycle is risky, but we do it anyway, so the figure should be more like 99%.